 97. The Survey also allows Adherents to provide additional explanations concerning their experiences in relation to bribery.
-For this 2016 Review, no such additional information was provided; however, explanations relating to previous experiences in relation to bribery (from Brazil/ABGF, Brazil/BNDES, Norway/ECNorway, Norway/GIEK and the United States/EXIM) can be found in the relevant survey responses and in the 2015 review on the OECD website.
+For this 2017 Review, Brazil/ABGF, Brazil/BNDES, the Czech Republic/CEB and Latvia have provided additional information relating to previous experiences in relation to bribery, which can be found in the relevant survey responses.